Chandler wobble: Predictions

 The existence of Earth's free nutation was predicted by Isaac Newton in Corollaries 20 to 22 of Proposition 66, Book 1 of the Philosophiæ Naturalis Principia Mathematica, and by Leonhard Euler in 1765 as part of his studies of the dynamics of rotating bodies.
 Based on the known ellipticity of the Earth, Euler predicted that it would have a period of 305 days.
 Several astronomers searched for motions with this period, but none was found.
 Chandler's contribution was to look for motions at any possible period; once the Chandler wobble was observed, the difference between its period and the one predicted by Euler was explained by Simon Newcomb as being caused by the non-rigidity of the Earth.
 The full explanation for the period also involves the fluid nature of the Earth's core and oceans—the wobble, in fact, produces a very small ocean tide with an amplitude of approximately 6 mm, called a pole tide, which is the only tide not caused by an extraterrestrial body.
 Despite the small amplitude, the gravitational effect of the pole tide is easily detected by the superconducting gravimeter.

 Measurement

 The International Latitude Observatories were established in 1899 to measure the wobble as observed in latitude determinations.
 These provided data on the Chandler and annual wobble for most of the 20th century, though they were eventually superseded by other methods of measurement.
 Monitoring of the polar motion is now done by the International Earth Rotation Service (IERS).

 The wobble's amplitude has varied since its discovery, reaching its largest size in 1910 and fluctuating noticeably from one decade to another.
 In 2009, Malkin & Miller's analysis of IERS Pole coordinates time series data from January 1946 to January 2009 showed three phase reversals of the wobble, in 1850, 1920, and 2005.

+Measurements indicate the Chandler wobble has greatly diminished post-2015.